ZijingMao/mpi4py-examples/README.md

 --------------

-## Run on a cluster with the Torque Job schduling system
+### Run on a cluster with the Torque Job schduling system

 There are two possibilities:

-a) Run interactively:
+* Run interactively:

 Request an interactive session and allocate a number of processors/nodes for your session: